By Dr. Lawrence Wilson

 Arrogance can cause a person to move ahead with a project or idea in spite of criticism, and in spite of all evidence pointing toward its failure.
 This has led some people to make great discoveries, for example, or to exercise great courage.
 Now and then it has lead a person to save an entire nation from ruin when everyone else gave up.

-Leaders are often somewhat arrogant, but that is what allows them to ignore their critics and just push on with their ideas.
+Leaders can be somewhat arrogant, and this helps them ignore their critics and just push on with their ideas.
 Some would say, however, that the above is not arrogance.
 It is just self-confidence or being sure of one’s ideas or plans.
 It is a fine line, at times.

 It takes some work to remain humble and full of gratitude in every area and every level of our being.
 This is the challenge for us all.